 As with all our Academy courses, you’ll be provided with session recordings, password-protected on our Vimeo, for your future reference, as well as access to a Padlet for materials.

-Optional individual one-to-ones: In addition to the weekly workshops, we’re pleased to offer individual 30-minute one-to-ones with each tutor during their teaching weeks.
+Optional individual one-to-ones: In addition to the weekly workshops, we’re able to offer individual 30-minute one-to-ones with each tutor during their teaching weeks.
 One-to-ones can be booked at a standalone fee of £50 per tutorial, and are subject to availability.

 Our Tutors